jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 its third\-place position last year to first place this year (Figure 60\).
 The Social
-Engineering pattern, also typically a sign of increased complexity, is now in the topthree patterns as well, while the more simplistic Basic Web Application Attacks
+Engineering pattern, also typically a sign of increased complexity, is now in the top
+Financial and
+Insurance
+NAICS
+52
+2024 DBIR Industries
+three patterns as well, while the more simplistic Basic Web Application Attacks
 (last years champion) has fallen entirely off the podium.
 This is in relatively stark